School Start-Up Guidelines - 2019-2020

 Please visit the Staff website for the pps-wifi password and more information.

-Only wireless access points (WAPs) installed by the PPS IT Department are allowed in PPS schools and buildings.
-Personal wireless access points, 4/5G hotspots, or other connection devices can result in significant interruption to network service, and potentially compromise security of student and personal data.
-The PPS IT Department will treat these devices as potentially harmful and take action to limit or prevent their use on our network.
+Only PPS-installed wireless access points (WAPs) are allowed in PPS schools and buildings.
+Personal wireless access points, 4/5G hotspots, or other connection devices can result in a significant interruption to network service, and potentially compromise the security of student and personal data.
+OTIS will treat these devices as potentially harmful and take action to limit or prevent their use on our network.

 Digital Citizenship Curriculum

-The PPS IT Department and Library Services have collaborated to recommend curriculum for teaching digital citizenship concepts.
+The Office of Technology & Information Services and Library Services have collaborated to recommend curriculum for teaching digital citizenship concepts.
 This instruction is aligned with the Oregon Library Standards, Common Core Standards, and ISTE Student Standards.
 See the PPS Digital Citizenship Curriculum for K-12 lessons.

 As always, please see the IT Purchasing page and guidelines for what equipment can be purchased for new staff.

-Please contact the Service Desk if your classroom no longer has the Tech Bundle that was originally assigned by the IT Department, or for assistance in locating or repairing this equipment.
+Please contact the Service Desk if any classroom no longer has the Tech Bundle that was originally assigned, or for assistance in locating or repairing this equipment.

 Equipment Check-in Procedures